cccchuck/cccchuck/README.md

 ## 🚀 About Me
-👨🏻‍💻 I'm a frontender and I'm a undergraduate from Zhengzhou.
+👨🏻‍💻 I'm a front-end engineer.

 🧠 I'm currently learning **Web3, Smart Contract and React.**

-⚡️ I'm interesting in frontend, because it could make life easier by some tech.
+⚡️ I'm interesting in front-end, because it could make life easier by some tech.

 ☀️ Besides above, I like self-driving travel very much!